get-set-fetch/documentation/contents/index.md

 </p>

 <p>
-If you find a bug, please <a href="https://github.com/get-set-fetch/extension/issues/new" target="_blank">open an issue</a> and attach in the comment any relevant log entries.
+If you find a bug, please <a href="https://github.com/get-set-fetch/extension/issues/" target="_blank" class="underline">open an issue</a> and attach in the comment any relevant log entries.
 </p>